tblair7/playlist_generation/blog.md

 Had to go back over much of my script because the YT APIs only retrieve a handful of results at a time, which makes sense.
 Now I need to iterate through while defining a "nextToken" to grab the next page of results, all while truncating the data and appending it to the full set.
 Need to assign a catch for the end- NameError?

 I should try to align my taste of music with big events in my life- did I prefer songs with lower frequencies when I was sad or during the winter?
 Did I prefer more upbeat songs during the summer?

+### September 6, 2018

+Because my playlist is so long and old, there are a number of corner cases that have arisen, such as the upload now being private, being flagged for spam, or being deleted all together.
+These corner cases are caught during different API calls and variable calls/reassignments.
+The df.append() function has an update soon that requires the parameters (sort = False) to work with the current version of this Notebook.
+The df.dropna(how = 'any') function did not drop all rows containing any NaN values, and I'm still not sure why it isn't, so I moved the drop rows call elsewhere and it works now. pyaudio was a suggested library to use for the waveform files.